Best Universities in the Midwest

 Student Satisfaction & Experience

 A great university is more than just books.
 We looked at student reviews, campus life, and student support services.
 Schools with active student communities and strong career services ranked higher.
+For international students, understanding health insurance requirements for students in the U.S. is also an important part of planning to study here.

 Affordability & Financial Aid